michaelzhang917/Behavioral-Cloning/Readme.md

 ![alt text][image6]
 ![alt text][image10]

+I jittered the validation set by the above image augmentation procedure and then preprocessed it by resizing the images to 128x128.

+For each EPOCH, I use the file generator to generate the data with batch size = 128 and jittered the images by the above augmentation process and resized them to 128x128.

 After the collection process, I had X number of data points.
 I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

-I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 20 as evidenced by that validation MSE is almost equal to training MSE and both are not sufficitly decreased anymore.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.